Air California: Final years

-AirCal’s fleet remained 737-200s (and two 737-100s), along with seven MD-80s, until it ordered a dozen Boeing 737-300s in 1984, with Boeing agreeing to take back the MD-80s in trade.
-The 737-300s were even quieter than the MD-80s, and obviously compatible with the 737-100/200s.
+AirCal's fleet remained 737-200s (and two 737-100s), along with seven MD-80s, until it ordered a dozen Boeing 737-300s in 1984, with Boeing agreeing to take back the MD-80s in trade.
+The 737-300s were even quieter than the MD-80s, and compatible with the 737-100/200s.
 The last of the MD-80s were gone by early 1986.
-SNA noise limits basically forced AirCal into buying BAe-146s; new 1985 flight limits had a looser limit for aircraft below a certain noise level, and the BAe-146 qualified.
-That would have given PSA a substantial advantage unless AirCal also got the aircraft, so it ordered six.
+Noise restrictions as SNA forced AirCal to acquire quieter aircraft.
+New flight limits introduced in 1985 allowed operational flexibility for aircraft below a specified noise threshold, a category that included the BAe-146s.
+This would have given PSA a substantial advantage, prompting AirCal to order six.

-In the fourth quarter of 1985 the string of profits was upset due to the entry of Continental West into California.
+In the fourth quarter of 1985 AirCal's run of profitability was disrupted by the entry of Continental West into the California Market.
 Continental West was a short-lived Texas Air subsidiary created to take delivery of aircraft due to limits placed on Continental by its bankruptcy judge.
 Additional capacity cratered west coast fares once again, leading to 1986 being once again unprofitable.
 In June 1986, AirCal created a holding company for the airline, ACI Holdings.

 In November 1986, AirCal accepted a purchase offer from American Airlines for $225mm, $90mm of which would be split by Lyon and Argyros.
 American was in the midst of a hub expansion program, then building new (now defunct) hubs in Raleigh, Nashville and San Juan.
 Building a west coast presence from scratch at the same time was considered a bridge too far for American, so it bought rather than built.
 Another factor was that Frank Lorenzo's Texas Air was also interested and American was eager to block it.
 AirCal had achieved a 1985 market share on the LA Basin to SF Bay corridor market of just under 33%, second to PSA which had just less than 49%.
 AirCal had expanded up the coast to Canada and Alaska and as far east as Chicago with a fleet of 39 aircraft.
-American’s purchase closed May 1, 1987 and AirCal was merged out of existence on July 1.
+American's purchase closed May 1, 1987, and AirCal was merged out of existence on July 1.
 AirCal's long-time rival, PSA, was likewise swallowed by USAir in 1986.